-During 2010 the European Commission decided on granting funds in the amount of EUR 2 936 thousand to refinance some expenses related to the investment project concerning the underground gas storage facility, which will enable reverse flow in the event of short term supply disruption and improve security of gas supplies in Slovak Republic and other European countries.
-The relevant receivable is recognized as other receivables with the corresponding entry to deferred income
+During 2010 the European Commission decided on granting funds to refinance some expenses related to the investment project concerning the underground gas storage facility, which will enable reverse flow in the event of short term supply disruption and improve security of gas supplies in Slovak Republic and other European countries.
+During 2011 part of grant in the amount of EUR 1 212 thousand was received by NAFTA.
+The relevant receivable in the amount of EUR 941 thousand is recognized as other receivables.

-The average credit period on sales of goods and services is 21 days (2009: 20 days).
+The average credit period on sales of goods and services is 21 days (2010: 21 days).
 The Company has provided fully for all receivables over 365 days because previous experience is such that receivables that are past due beyond 365 days are generally not recoverable.
 Trade receivables between 60 days to 365 days are provided for based on estimated irrecoverable amounts from the sale of goods and services, determined by reference to previous default experience.